Operating Systems

 Chapter 11: Input/output:

-IO operations, which involve the movement of data between a computer and external devices, are a critical component of any operating system, providing the means for applications to interact with the physical world and enabling efficient and reliable data transfer.
+I/O operations, which involve the movement of data between a computer and external devices, are a critical component of any operating system, providing the means for applications to interact with the physical world and enabling efficient and reliable data transfer.

 Chapter 12: Multiple processor systems: